MNL48: Second general election

-On April 27, the group celebrates its first anniversary back-to-back with the second General Election where all 77 members over two generations competing for Top 48 spots.
-On the said event, the members who did not make it to Top 48 will immediately graduate from the group.
-16 First Generation members (including Cassandra Mae Pestillos, Ella Mae Amat, Eunys Abad, Guinevere Muse, Hazel Joy Marzonia, Jessel Montaos, Khyan Jewel Cacapit, Madelaine Epilogo, Necca Adelan, Princess Erica Sanico, Princess Rius Briquillo, Sharei Engbino, Edelvira Bandong, Jamela Magbanlac, Polaris Yna Salazar, Ruth Carla Dela Paz) and 13 Second Generation members (including Abbigail Shaine Reyes, Alexie Iris Dimaayo, Alyssandra Corteza, Anne Nicole Casitas, Christina Samantha Tagana, Chrisylle Joy Mondejar, Francese Therese Pinlac, Missy Ainza, Naomi Roniele De Guzman, Je-ann Benette Guinto, Karla Jane Tolentino, Shay Anne Enciso, Trisha Labrador) were eliminated in the Second General Election with the 12 remaining trainees (5 from first generation & 7 from second generation) as the replacement of 12 first generation promoted members who outranked in the said event.
-Team NIV's Jhona Alyannah Padillo hailed as Shekinah Arzaga's successor as the "Center Girl" of the group.
-On May 1, MNL48 held an annual graduation event for 29 outranked members in the Second General Election (which consists of 12 first generation members, 4 first generation trainees and 13 second generation trainees) at Movie Stars Cafe at Quezon City to showcase their talents for one last time.
+On April 27, the group celebrated its first anniversary back-to-back with the second General Election where all 77 members over two generations competed for spots in the Top 48.
+On the said event, 29 members who did not make it to the Top 48 immediately graduated from the group.
+12 First Generation members (namely Cassey, Ella, Erica, Essel, Gia, Hazel, Jewel, Madie, Necca, Nice, Princess, Sha), 4 First Generation trainees (Karla, Mela, Vira, and Yna) and 13 Second Generation members (namely Alex, Ara, Frances, Gail, Ish, Isylle, Jean, Naomi, Nile, Sam, Sandra, Sun, and Trisha) were eliminated from the Second General Election, with the 12 remaining trainees (5 from the first generation & 7 from the second generation) replacing the 12 promoted members of the first generation who did not rank in the said event.
+Team NIV's Aly was hailed as Sheki's successor as the "Center Girl" of the group.
+On May 1, MNL48 held the graduation event for the 29 unranked members in the Second General Election at Movie Stars Cafe at Quezon City to showcase their talents for one last time.

 To fill-in the 12 empty spots from Top 48, 6 trainees were promoted to Team MII, 3 to Team NIV and 3 to Team L. Cole, Yzabel, Emz, Jamie, Klaire & Laney were promoted to Team MII, Dani, Rowee and Miho were promoted to Team NIV and Amy, Yssa & Ice were promoted to Team L.

-On May 23, 2019, Quincy Josiah Santillan a member of Team L confirmed her resignation from the group, she was replaced by Ella Mae Amat, a First Generation returning member.
-The following month, Sayaka Awane of Team MII announced her graduation in their Interaction Live on June 3, she is the member who left the group after the Second General Election after Santillan.
-Sayaka formally left the group after her final performance on June 9 at the Movie Stars Cafe, she was then replaced by Princess Rius Briquillo, a First Generation returning member.
+On May 23, 2019, Quincy, a member of Team L, confirmed her resignation from the group.
+She was replaced by Ella, a returning member from the first generation.
+The following month, Sayaka of Team MII announced her graduation in their Interaction Live on June 3.
+Sayaka formally left the group after her final performance on June 9 at the Movie Stars Cafe.
+She was then replaced by Princess, also a returning member from the first generation.